GuduleLapointe/w4os/readme.txt

 == Changelog ==

 = 2.2.7 =
-* added config instructions for new grid users (fix #42)
+* added config instructions for new grid users
-* Display a link to profile page instead of form in profile shortcode (fix #40)
+* show a link to profile page instead of the form in profile shortcode
+* removed W4OS Grid Info and W4OS Grid Status widgets (already available as blocks)

 = 2.2.6 =
 * added Born and Last Seen columns to users list